xamdp/dotfiles/README.md

 ## WIP

-This is a repository for my nvim configurations.
+This is a repo for my nvim configs.